Muukid/muGraphics/README.md

 * `float dim[2]` - the dimensions of the rect, in width (`dim[0]`) and height (`dim[1]`).

 * `float rot` - the rotation of the rect around the center point, in radians.

+## Circle

+A "circle" in mug is a filled-in circle defined by a center point and radius.
+Its respective struct is `mugCircle`, and has the following members:

+* `mugPoint center` - the center point of the circle.
+The point's color determines the color of the circle.

+* `float radius` - the radius of the circle.

 # Object buffers